 Types of Carbide

 Carbide generally comes in three types: solids, sludge, and powder.
 All three types are recyclable.
-Solids are any solid pieces of carbide left over from machining or in household items.
+Solids include any solid pieces of carbide left over from machining or found in household items.
 Sludge is a liquid byproduct of various machining processes.
-Powder might be left over from machining or be left over powder; carbide may have been bought in powdered form in the first place.
+Carbide powder might be left over from machining; the metal can be purchased in this form as well.

 - Examples: Drill bits, inserts, taps, router bits, end mills, cutoffs, round stock, dies, punches, reamers, etc.

 - Selling solids: Any recycler that takes carbide will take solids.

 - Pricing: If your solids are pure carbide, they will sell for the current price of carbide.
 Be aware that not all solids are made from carbide alone; if only part of a solid needed to be very durable, for instance, then it may be that that part is carbide and the rest is a less valuable metal like high-speed steel.
 Some drill bits contain carbide only in the tip, for example.
 Use the identification tests mentioned below to get an idea of what the carbide content of your solid scrap is.

 2. Grinding Sludge